kubernetes/enhancements/keps/sig-node/5889-cpuidle-for-besteffort-qos-pod/README.md

 -->

 ###### How can someone using this feature know that it is working for their instance?
+This feature is only visible at the kubelet API.
+An operator can query kubelet-exposed metrics to determine if it is being used.
 <!--
 For instance, if this is a pod-related feature, it should be possible to determine if the feature is functioning properly for each individual pod.